thomasmol/thomasmol.com/src/lib/projects/launchleopard.md

 ### Overview

 **Launch Leopard** is a boilerplate for SaaS applications.
-It incorporates a robust technology stack that ensures high performance, security, and reliability.
-The boilerplate is available at [launchleopard.com](https://launchleopard.com).
+It incorporates a robust technology stack for authentication, database orm, payments, styling and email.
+With more components to come!
+Check it at [launchleopard.com](https://launchleopard.com).